openhab/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 - water heater system (monitor and control)
 - Yutaki heat pump consisting of heat pump, heating control and hot water tank (controls and a lot of states; it is tested with components RAS-4WHNPE, RWM-4.ONE, DHWT-300S-3.0H2E)

-Both Somfy Tahoma and Somfy Connexoon gateways have been confirmed working.
+Both Somfy Tahoma and Somfy Connexoon gateways have been confirmed working in the cloud mode.

 ## Discovery